Prince Philip was born on this day in 1921. Let's take a look at the late Duke of Edinburgh's life

 In July 1947 the engagement of Lieutenant Philip Mountbatten to Princess Elizabeth was announced.
 Four months later, on 20 November, they were married in Westminster Abbey.

 Princess Elizabeth and The Duke of Edinburgh spent part of their honeymoon at Broadlands in Hampshire, the home of Earl Mountbatten of Burma, and Birkhall, which is located on the Balmoral estate.

 Prince Philip's children

-The Queen and Prince Philip have four children.
+The Queen and Prince Philip had four children.
 Prince Charles, Prince of Wales was born in 1948 and Princess Anne, The Princess Royal, was born two years later.
 After ascending the throne, the couple had two further children: Prince Andrew, Duke of York, born in 1960, and Prince Edward, Earl of Wessex, born in 1964.

 The Duke's interests

-Environmental and conservation issues are also of great interest to Prince Philip.
+Environmental and conservation issues were also of great interest to Prince Philip.
 Concerned about pollution by exhaust fumes, he began using an electric car in the 1960s.
 Since visiting Antarctica and the South Atlantic in 1956-57, Prince Philip has devoted himself to raising public awareness of the relationship of humanity with the environment.

 The Duke was a keen sportsman and enjoys polo, carriage driving, and sailing.
 He was also a qualified pilot and was the first member of the Royal family ever to fly out of Buckingham Palace Garden in a helicopter.